chrisamaphone/ceptre-tutorial/README.md

 # ceptre-tutorial
 Tutorial materials for Ceptre.
-You will need: a unix-based command line (e.g. Terminal on Mac OS X or Cygwin on Windows).
-You will need to install git.
+You will need: a unix-based command line (e.g. Terminal on Mac OS X or Cygwin on Windows), libgmp on Linux or OS X, basic command line knowledge (tar, cp, mv, etc.), and a text editor for code.

 ## Installation